luojiahai/luojiahai/README.md

 ### hello, world!

-I like eating, cooking, and grocery shopping; lying on the couch watching tv with a coke and some snacks.
-I'm a believer in mcdonald's and kentucky fried chicken.
+i like eating, cooking, and grocery shopping. in my downtime at home, i relax on the couch with a coke and some snacks, watching tv.

 ```typescript
 export default {